deryayigit/ceng-foundations/engineering-math/01_fourier_series_visualization/README.md

 # Fourier Series Visualization

-## Project Scope

-This project aims to visualize the Fourier Series using user-defined Fourier coefficients \( a_n \) and \( b_n \).

-Each harmonic component is calculated individually and plotted separately.
-Then, at a given time \( t \), these harmonic values are summed to generate:

-- The partial sum of the Fourier series
-- The complete (up to N) Fourier approximation

-This allows a visual demonstration of the **superposition principle**, showing how independent harmonic components combine to form a complex waveform.
+Using the Fourier coefficients (a_n and b_n) entered by the user, each harmonic component will be calculated separately and plotted graphically.
+Subsequently, the values of these components at the same time t will be summed to create partial and complete sum graphs of the Fourier series.
+Thus, the superposition principle of harmonics will be visually demonstrated.

 ---